Vector35/binaryninja-api/docs/getting-started.md

 ## Installing Binary Ninja

-The download links you receive after purchasing expire after 72 hours but as long as you have [active support](https://binary.ninja/faq/#updates) you can [request download links](https://binary.ninja/recover/) any time!
+The download links you receive after purchasing expire after 72 hours but as long as you have [active support](https://binary.ninja/faq/#updates) you can [request download links](https://binary.ninja/recover/) any time.

 ### Linux

 Because Linux install locations can vary widely, we do not assume that Binary Ninja has been installed in any particular folder on Linux.
-Instead, first unzip the installation zip wherever you wish to install BN.
+Instead, first unzip the installation zip wherever you wish to install Binary Ninja.
 Next, for paid versions, run `./binaryninja/scripts/linux-setup.sh`.
-This sets up file associations, icons, and adds BN's Python library to your python path.
-Adding the library to your path is most helpful for headless functionality in commercial licenses, but even on non-commercial plugins it can help IDE's find the type information to make plugin development easier.
+This sets up file associations, icons, and adds Binary Ninja's Python library to your Python path.
+Adding the library to your path is most helpful for headless functionality in the commercial editions, but even on the Non-Commercial edition it can help your IDE find the api sources to make plugin development easier.
 Run the script with `-h` to see customization options.

-### MacOS
+### macOS

-To install on MacOS, simply drag-and-drop the app bundle from the DMG to the desired location.
+To install on macOS, simply drag-and-drop the app bundle from the DMG to the desired location.

 ### Windows

 To install on Windows, use the installer linked from the email you received after purchase.
-You'll need to choose whether to install globally or to your local user path during the install process.
+During the install process, you'll need to choose whether to install globally or to your local user path.

 ## License